avi12/youtube-auto-hd/README.md

 pnpm i
 ```

-## Start the dev server & run in a test browser
+## Start the dev server and run in a test browser

 ### Chrome